What is the New Hampshire Machining

 - To revitalize and maintain an important layer of our regional economy.

-- To join with various New Hampshire state agencies and working partners in providing job opportunities.
+- To join with various New Hampshire state agencies and working partners in providing a wide view of advanced manufacturing.

 - To make lasting and useful business connections.

 - To stay current with the "state-of-the-art" in machining.

 - To network with leaders in the local machining community and become a leader yourself.